Get Help Today(855) 593-1695

 Behaviors that indicate an increased suicide risk range from oversleeping, increased drug and/or alcohol abuse, insomnia, and speaking of suicide.
 If a loved one mentions suicide or has attempted suicide, get help now.

 A major component of prevention is support and connection.
-If you or a loved one is suicidal as a result of a substance abuse issue, there is always hope.
-Many programs are in place to assist in prevention.
+If you or a loved one is suicidal, there is always hope.
+Many programs are in place to assist in rehabilitation and prevention.
 They provide support and also help individuals needing encouragement.